twof/graphql-spec/rfcs/QueryLevelNullability.md

 In GraphQL, the `!` operator will act similarly.
 In the case that `name` does not exist, the query will return an error to the client rather than any data.

-On web where codegen is not used, the client no longer needs to handle the case where expected fields are missing.
-On mobile platforms where codegen is used, clients have full control over the nullability of the properties on the generated types.
+On platforms where codegen is used, clients have full control over the nullability of the properties on the generated types.
 Since nullability is expressed in the query rather than the schema, it's flexible enough to accommodate various use-cases (e.g., where the business `name` _is_ allowed to be nullable).